cachethq/cachet/INSTALL.md

 # Environment Detection

 If you're deploying into production you'll want to create an environmental variable as `ENV=production`.
 In the instance where the variable isn't defined, Cachet will think that it's `local`.

+# Security

+After deploying to a server that isn't [Heroku](#heroku) you should run `php artisan key:generate` before setting Cachet up.
+This changes the application key (found in `/app/config/app.php`) which is used for encryption.